lucasilvr/lucasilvr/README.md

 Hi!
 My name is Lucas and i love technology :)<br/>
 • I'm 20 years old.<br/>
 • I'm a student of systems analysis and development.<br/>
-• I'm studying the languages: Java, Kotlin, JavaScript and C, but I've already had contact with some others.<br/>
+• I'm studying the languages: C, Java and Javascript, but I've already had contact with some others.<br/>
 • I like to always be learning new things.<br/>

 <div>